chatRG/WallApp/README.md

 - Android Support (Google)
 - Android Design (Google)
 - Butterknife (jakewharton)

+See application for the entire list of open source libraries used.

 Send me a request if you are willing to contribute. :sunglasses: